-1. David J. Griffiths, "Introduction to Quantum Mechanics", Second Edition, Pearson, 2009

-2. AjoyGhatak and S. Lokanathan, "Quantum Mechanics", Fifth Edition, Macmillan, 2009

-3. M. Plischke and B. Bergersen, Equilibrium Statistical Physics, World Scientific

-4. Principles of Condensed Matter Physics, P. M. Chaikin, T. C. Lubensky, CambridgeUniversity Press
+- 1. David J. Griffiths, "Introduction to Quantum Mechanics", Second Edition, Pearson, 2009 - 2.
+AjoyGhatak and S. Lokanathan, "Quantum Mechanics", Fifth Edition, Macmillan, 2009 - 3.
+M. Plischke and B. Bergersen, Equilibrium Statistical Physics, World Scientific - 4.
+Principles of Condensed Matter Physics, P. M. Chaikin, T. C. Lubensky, CambridgeUniversity Press

-PHY702 Introduction to Photonics L 3 T 1 P 0 C
+РНУ702 Introduction to Photonics L 3 T 1 P 0 C

 Co-requisite: NIL

 Prerequisite: NIL

 Data Book / NIL

-Codes/Standards
+Codes/Standards NIL

 Course Category

 Course designed by Department of Physics

 Approval Academic Council Meeting , 2018

-PURPOSE The purpose of this course is to introduce students about the ba The purpose of this course is to introduce students about the basics of optical principles and the ways to develop the photonic devices such as lasers and de etecto rs.
-LEARNING LEARNING OBJECTIVES ES At the end of OUTCOMES At the end of the course, student will be able to 1.
-To provide a comprehensive background of optical principles

-2. To provide a comprehensive background of quantum mechanical description of light 3.
-To discuss the various analytical techniques for analyzing the optical signals
+PU JRPOSE The purpose of this course is to introduce students about the basics the ways to develop the photonic devices such as lasers and detect - otical l pr inci ple s and LE ARNING OBJECTIVES STU OU' ES At the end of the course, student will be able to 1.
+To provi de a comprehensive background of optical principles 2.
+1 de a comprehensive background of quantum mechanical on of light 3.
+To discu signals ss the various analytical techniques for analyzing the optical